dough10/MX-Macro-Pad/README.md

 commands
-- npm test - runs electron app using files from "src" folder
+- npm test - runs the electron app using files from "src" folder
-- npm start - runns the app using minified files from "html" folder
+- npm start - runs the electron app using minified files from "html" folder

 Steps to install development environment